Sheffield Student Housing

 What furniture do you provide?

 All our properties are fully furnished.
 Bedrooms have a bed, desk, chair, wardrobe, chest of drawers and curtains or blinds as standard.
-We also supply sofas, a coffee table, white goods and oven as minimum.
+We also supply sofas, a coffee table, white goods and an oven as a minimum.

 You will however need to provide your own bedding, cutlery and pots/pans.